tsuru/tsuru/docs/contribute.rst

 writing docs
 ============

-Tsuru documentation is written using `Sphinx <http://sphinx.pocoo.org/>`_, which uses `RST <http://docutils.sourceforge.net/rst.html>`_.
-Check these tools docs to learn how to write docs for Tsuru.
+tsuru documentation is written using `Sphinx <http://sphinx.pocoo.org/>`_, which uses `RST <http://docutils.sourceforge.net/rst.html>`_.
+Check these tools docs to learn how to write docs for tsuru.

 building docs
 =============